danm0e/react-training-presentation/slides/3-1-React/0-Intro-React.md

 Obviously it's problematicc if you mutate props going in, so make sure you are using Out of Process methods.
 ---

+# Exercise

+Make it so you can show a list of all the timestamps when the button was clicked

+---
 ### Styling in React

 Note: Styling is an essential aspect of creating visually appealing React applications.
 React supports various styling approaches, including inline styles, class-based styling, and CSS modules.